XRTK/com.xrtk.core/articles/00-GettingStarted.md

 > Please check the FAQ for any difficulties.

-### Building for Windows Stanalone (OpenVR/Oculus Rift-Link)
+### Building for Windows Standalone (OpenVR/Oculus Rift-Link)

-When targetting Windows Standalone there should be no special setup and the Mixed Reality Toolkit will work as configured.
+When targeting Windows Standalone there should be no special setup and the Mixed Reality Toolkit will work as configured.
 Builds should be able to target OpenVR and Oculus Quest (via Oculus Link).

 Please ensure either the OpenVR or Oculus Camera and Controller providers are configured.

 ### Building for Windows Mixed Reality (UWP)

 Unity allows running of UWP projects directly from the editor for simple testing.
 Builds that are exported will require Visual Studio with the latest UWP API's installed to produce a build to ship and run on other WIndows 10 machines or the HoloLens.
-Visual Studio also provides an independant method to publish to the Windows Store for distribution.
+Visual Studio also provides an independent method to publish to the Windows Store for distribution.

-Please ensure the `Windows Mixed Reality` XRTK package is installed and that the Windows Mixed Realiy Camera and controller providers are configured.
+Please ensure the `Windows Mixed Reality` XRTK package is installed and that the Windows Mixed Reality Camera and controller providers are configured.

 ### Building for Oculus Quest / Android